Wieliczka: 18th to 19th century

-After the first partition of Poland in 1772, Wieliczka became part of the Austrian-led Habsburg monarchy.
-In 1809, Wieliczka was incorporated into the Duchy of Warsaw; the Habsburgs regained the city after the fall of the Duchy and its partition by the Congress of Vienna.
+After the First Partition of Poland in 1772, Wieliczka became part of the Austrian-led Habsburg monarchy.
+After the Polish victory in the Austro-Polish War of 1809, Wieliczka was regained by Poles and included within the short-lived Polish Duchy of Warsaw.
+The Habsburgs regained the city after the fall of the Duchy and its partition by the Congress of Vienna.
 The town then became part of the semi-autonomous province of Galicia.
 Under the multicultural Austrian Empire, many German, Hungarian, Croatian and Transylvanian miners settled in Wieliczka, thus changing the ethnic composition of the city.
+In 1828, Fryderyk Chopin visited the town.
 After the outbreak of the Kraków uprising in 1846, the rebellious miners seized power at the salt mines.
 With progressing industrialization, the town developed into a small city, which was now renowned for its salt production and output throughout the Empire.

 20th to 21st century

 Only by the end of the 19th century, the Galician authorities began investing in public housing.
 However, the city expanded with private investments, wealthy entrepreneurs built mining colonies (organized settlements for families of mine workers) and power plants (supplied electricity not only to the mine, but also to the town).

 In the inter-war period, Wieliczka's total population increased which encouraged territorial expansion; local villages were incorporated into town borders and new residential districts were erected in the 1920s to meet the demands of the growing population.
 However, the town also witnessed the 1933 miners' strike, which took place due to the reduction of wages by 13%.

 During the first days of World War II, on 7 September 1939, the German Wehrmacht entered Wieliczka.
 They immediately began to persecute the Jewish population of around 1500, robbing and plundering.
 During the next two and a half years, they also brought to Wieliczka hundreds of Jews from other towns in the area, including from the Kraków Ghetto after the opening of a ghetto in the Klasno district.
 In total, as many as 11,000 Jews lived in the ghetto by the time of deportation in 1942.
-The town, especially the places Jews lived, were severely overcrowded and the population impoverished.
+The town, especially the places Jews lived, became severely overcrowded and the population impoverished.
 In August 1942, all the Jewish population was rounded up.
 About 700 were taken to a nearby forest where they were shot.
 Others were killed in the town.
 Some 700 young men were taken to Pustkow and other forced labor camps.
 The rest were forced onto trains and sent to the killing camp at Belzec where they were murdered by gas on arrival.
 Very few Wieliczka Jews survived until liberation.

 On 21 January 1945, the Soviet Red Army liberated Wieliczka from the Nazis.
 During the fighting, 138 Soviet soldiers were killed.

 In 1994, the city was listed in the Register of Historic Monuments of Poland.